Hormonal Imbalance Treatment in Charlotte, NC

 A person’s gender can also affect which symptoms they are more likely to encounter.
 Both men and women can experience reproductive health problems as the result of a hormonal imbalance but in different ways.
 For example, women often have vaginal dryness or vaginal atrophy while men typically notice a lowered sex drive and problems with erectile dysfunction.

 It is also possible for children to experience a hormonal imbalance, which most often presents itself as an abnormality during developmental stages of the child’s life.
 Typical bodily changes that occur during puberty may be delayed or even nonexistent.

-Dr. Tapscott’s Diagnostic Process
+What is Dr. Tapscott’s Diagnostic Process of Hormonal Imbalance?